ros-navigation/navigation2/nav2_route/README.md

   - Keep graph visualization in rviz but turn off by default
   - Default graph sandbox + launch configuration to set (and get filepath + mirror `map` comments).
   - System test with route file + evaluation (tb3, check works and complete)
+  - Enable or document the use for blocking edges or pausing for anothe robot locking out an edge.
+Blocked edges due to other robots , Go another way ando/or wait. other multi-robot things like block edges due to other robot's occupation.
+Add temporal element that can track relative to other routes other robots are taking.
+Put higher cost in edges with overlap with other platforms to reduce overlap (just use DynamicEdges service from fleet management app?)

   - Tutorials (bt xml change, plugin customize (op/edge), file field examples)
   - BT XMLs (first/last mile, freq. replanning, navigation using it, WPF using it, clearance)